smpouli/cygnet_python_package/README.md

-This a beta version of a Python package dedicated to query the Cygnet dara base (https://github.com/omwn/cygnet).
+This a beta version of a Python package dedicated to query the Cygnet data base (https://github.com/omwn/cygnet).